ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 # How to define a website of type Client Center

-This article provides a step-by-step guide on creating a Client Center website through ERP.net.
+This article provides a step-by-step guide on creating a Client Center website through @@name.

 ### Prerequisites